AJAskey/MarketTools/LongTermPlan.md

 My plan is to create a full stack Java application running on AWS.

 # Notional Architecture
-ddd
+This architecture is a "stream of consciousness" for long term planning.

 ## Front End
 The method is TBD.
-The plan is to provide users with a web based method of querying
+The plan is to provide users with a web based method of querying data which are return to the web browser.

 ## Back End
-ddd
+The Back End will exist of the existing Java code re-structured to a Spring back-end technology.

 ### APIs
-ddd
+The visiable APIs of the back-end will be handled here using a Spring API technology.

 ### Database
-ddd
+The database will be hidden from users but will be accessed using front-end and back-end calls to a Spring technology.

+# Moving to Freely Available Data
+The plan assumes data to the SEC in financial XML format (XBRL) will continue to be available.
+A tool is planned to download and read this XBRL for all companies and populating a AWS database.